mka1284/CarND-Advanced-Lane-Lines-P2/writeup.md

 The filtering, i.e. the rejection of outliers, is done by the following filter criteria:

 1. The distance between both lines close to the vehicle and at the furthest point taken into account needs to be between 900 +/- 200 pixels.
-2. The difference between the x value of the lines (left and right, closest and furthest to the vehicle) and the averaged values need to be below 80 pixels
+2. The difference between the x value of the lines (left and right, closest and furthest to the vehicle) and the averaged values need to be below 150 pixels
-3. The quotient of the current curvature of the left curve and the the averaged value over the last 20 values must be between 1/4 and 4
+3. The quotient of the current curvature of the left curve and the averaged value over the last 10 values must be between 1/3 and 3

-The polynoms are calculated based on the average of the last 20 coefficient values that have passed the test.
+The polynoms are calculated based on the average of the last 10 coefficient values that have passed the test.

-If there are less than 20 coefficient values available, filtering is only done by (1).
+If there are less than 10 coefficient values available, filtering is only done by (1).
 All other measurement values are added to the history.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.